 (video from a different trip)

-"No, sir, this is called Jogeshweri, sir.
+"Is this Andheri?""No, sir, this is called Jogeshweri, sir.
 We are on the Western Express Highway."

 "Aha"